cgroll/cgroll.github.io/_posts/2018-12-29-the_carpentries.md

 categories: [Tools, HowTo]
 excerpt: > #
-  Get your coding and data science skills pumped up with workshops and publicly available lesson material of "The Carpentries".
-Amongst others, learn how to use the Unix Shell, Git, scientific computing languages (Python, R, Matlab), SQL, Make and Webscraping.
+  Get your coding and data science skills pumped up with workshops and publicly available lesson material of the Carpentries.
+Amongst others, learn how to use Unix Shell, Git, scientific computing languages (Python, R, Matlab), SQL, Make and Webscraping.
 math: false
 ---